FLAGBAR

 Sandy Eskew

 Hi!
-My name is Sandra F. Thompson-Eskew [aka Sandy born 1946] and I live in Grove, OK.
-I am the oldest daughter of Hoyt W. Thompson, S1c, (1924-1988) who was a Veteran of the U.S. Navy during WWII and served on the USS SALT LAKE CITY HEAVY CRUISER, CA-25 from 1943-1945.
+My name is Sandra F. Thompson-Eskew-[aka Sandy] and I live in Grove, OK.
+I am the oldest daughter of ball-red-02 Deceased veteran Hoyt W. Thompson, S1c, (1924-1988) who served in the U.S. Navy during WWII on the USS SALT LAKE CITY HEAVY CRUISER, CA-25 from 1943-1945.

-I am married to Clyde Eskew [born 1936] & we have 5 sons.
+I have an older brother, Ric and a younger sister, Peggy.
+I am married to Clyde Eskew & we have 5 sons.
 Four from his first marriage and we have one.
 And grandchildren arriving all the time. ;)

 We moved from Cushing, OK. to Grove, OK. in 1987 to be managers of a resort on Grand Lake.
 That lasted about a year... which was enough.
 That's when I went back to the nursing field to do home health and Clyde continued his construction business plus opened a real estate business.
-He also designed & invented this unique "TOOL" that is very helpful on the job.
+In 1991, I was injured in a car wreck that ended my career in home health.
+After three years of getting through that, Clyde bought me my first computer and I was HOOKED!

+After teaching myself how to "use" this computer, I spent 2 years working on Family Genealogy...loving every minute of it.
+I made several books for the family members.
 After finishing that project, I decided it was time to "step-up" in the world and "get ON-LINE".
 So, I signed up with a brand new local InterNet company and my "learning experience" began.

-I became very curious about my dad's Navy days and wondered... just where is this SLC...and who else served on her.
+I became very curious about my dad's Navy days and wondered...just where is this SLC...and who else served on her.
 So...I posted a message on my Genealogy site looking for anyone that might know anything about the Salt Lake City.
-After about a year, I received an e-mail message from Louise Denney, widow of SLC Veteran, James Denney.
+After about a year, I received an e-mail message from Louise Denney, widow of SLC Veteran, ball-red-02 Deceased James Denney.
 She was also into Genealogy and ran across my Website, saw the SLC posting and wrote to me.
 We visited several times and then she mailed me several articles about the SLC.

-I found very little in my mother's keepsakes...one picture of the SLC being sunk, his discharge papers, a couple of "love letters" ; ) and a few snapshots of him with a few shipmates...just first names. ;(
+I found very little in my mother's keepsakes...one picture of the SLC being sunk, his discharge papers, a couple of "love letters" and a few snapshots of him with a few shipmates...just first names.

 All this inspired me to go digging for more and that's when I came across the names of Pat Monteleone and Myron Varland on the InterNet.
 As you will see by the size of this Website...the rest is history.